Individual Visit Scheme: 1 October Golden Week

 The government has set up an Economy Relaunch Campaign, which includes raffles, the Lantau Festival, and Individual Visits to provide extra resources to revive the economy.
 These enhance the appeal of the Individual Visit Scheme.

 "As the scheme is attracting a large number of Mainlanders to Hong Kong, it created a 'positive by-product' to attract overseas travelers to visit Hong Kong," said Miss Kinnie Wong, the assistant commissioner of the Tourism Commission.
 She added that tourists from overseas markets such as the United States and Australia may feel safe visiting Hong Kong again in the coming winter or during the Chinese New Year.

 It has been suggested that more and more Mainlanders coming to Hong Kong will lead to the authorised saving of Ain Hong Kong.
 This change enables Mainland travellers access to money more easily when they need it.
 As a result, it will be more convenient for them to shop and trade in Hong Kong.
 Besides, the simplicity of the visa application process makes it beneficial.
 Since people are usually not willing to perform complicated procedures to apply for visas before visiting another place, the Individual Visit Scheme helps encourage visitors to Hong Kong.
 These two effects are considered long term.

 She also pointed out that women joining the Individual Visit Scheme come to Hong Kong because they want to purchase brand-name products.
 An individual traveller, Mrs. Chiu, said that the brand-name products in Hong Kong are of more variety and are much cheaper when compared with other foreign countries.

 As a short-term effect, there will be a rise in the employment rate and investment.
 Owners of shops or companies can foresee this vital trend and will employ more people to meet the needs of the influx of Mainland travellers.

 Social impact

+The establishment of the Individual Visa Scheme resulted in a surge of tourism to Macau.

 The Hong Kong Government repeatedly pointed out that the crime rate of Mainland visitors under the scheme was very low.
 From August 2003 to May 2004, the number of individual visitors who were arrested for committing crimes such as theft or fraud was only 183, compared with more than 2 million visitors under the scheme.

 Mr. Chan Wing-Kai, the head of the Consumer Complaints & Advice Council, said, "The percentage of complaints made by individual visitors is 9.3%, which is relatively low."
 The number of complaints made by individual visitors up to October was around 50.
 Many cases were due to misunderstandings, such as differences between consumer cultures.